Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Introduction

 We will use fine Schubert polynomials to study the Gr\"{o}bner degenerations of matrix Schubert varieties.
 Known results on the Gr\"{o}bner theory of matrix Schubert varieties can be translated into information about fine Schubert polynomials.

-\begin{example} In \cite{KM05}, the authors show that, for certain $\varphi$ (corresponding to an antidiagonal term order) $\lim_{t \to 0} \varphi(t) \cdot X_w$ is the union of the coordinate subspaces corresponding to the \emph{reduced pipe dreams} of \cite{BJS93}.
+\begin{example} In \cite{KM05}, the authors show that, for certain $\varphi$ (corresponding to an antidiagonal term order), $\lim_{t \to 0} \varphi(t) \cdot X_w$ is the union of the coordinate subspaces corresponding to the \emph{reduced pipe dreams} of \cite{BJS93}.
 In particular, if $S$ is the set of crosses in a reduced pipe dream for $w$, then the coefficient of $z^S$ in $\mathfrak{F}_{w}(z)$ is positive. \end{example}

-\begin{example} In \cite{KW21}, the authors show that there are certain $\varphi$ for which $\lim_{t \to 0} \varphi(t) \cdot X_w$ is a union of coordinate subspaces corresponding to the blank tiles in the \emph{bumpless pipe dreams} of \cite{LLS}.
+\begin{example} In \cite{KW21}, the authors show that there are certain $\varphi$ for which $\lim_{t \to 0} \varphi(t) \cdot X_w$ is a scheme whose reduction is a union of coordinate subspaces corresponding to the blank tiles in the \emph{bumpless pipe dreams} of \cite{LLS}, with the multiplicity of a coordinate subspace being the number of bumpless pipe dreams with the given set of blank tiles.
 In particular, the coefficient of $z^S$ in $\mathfrak{F}_{w}(z)$ is at least the number of bumpless pipe dreams with $S$ as the set of blank tiles.
 Unlike for pipe dreams, there can be multiple bumpless pipe dreams with the same set of blank tiles. \end{example}

 There are other combinatorial models for Schubert polynomials, such as hybrid pipe dreams \cite{KnutsonUdell}, which conjecturally have Gr\"{o}bner interpretations \cite{KnutsonPersonal}, and so similarly should give lower bounds on the coefficients of fine Schubert polynomials.
 Fine Schubert polynomials could obstruct the existence of Gr\"{o}bner interpretations for other combinatorial models, such as Bruhat chains \cite{Yu24}.